 - No fraternities or sororities; everyone is welcomed at all social activities.

 - In less than a decade, Hendrix has opened a new award-winning 100,000-square-foot Wellness and Athletics Center and additional facilities for student athletics; new student apartments and apartment-style living residences; and a new Student Life and Technology Center, the first LEED Gold-certified building on a college campus in the Natural State.
 In 2017, Hendrix will open a new Welcome Center for prospective students and families.

-21 athletic teams in NCAA Division III, Southern Collegiate Athletic Conference:
+22 athletic teams in NCAA Division III, Southern Athletic Association

 Basketball (M, W)